Lminh54/TSC-MLBB-X/README.md

 • Tutorials
 • In-App Update & Notice Notification

+# What's New in Version 2.3
+• System enhancements and bug fixes
+• Fixed reported errors on boosting feature
+• Added long click to edit data of the bot feature in the app
+• Android API fixes for system enhancements

 # What's New in Version 2.2
 • Added app security features to protect user data from being exploited
 • Injected private secret weapon inside the app